mottaquikarim/pycontent/content/topics/eda1.md

 movies[movies['Year'].between(1980, 1989)].groupby('Year')['Genre'].value_counts(normalize=True)
 ```

-* Within a sample of 100 movies, how many movies were made in each Country?
+* Within a random sample of 100 movies, how many movies were made in each Country?

 ```python
 sample100 = movies.sample(100)

 sample100.groupby('Country')['Year'].value_counts()
 ```

+### 🏋️‍♀️ **EXERCISES** 🏋️‍♀️

+Test your comprehension in the "GroupBy" section in your copy of `eda1_psets.ipynb` in Google Drive.

 ## Functions Featured